Mikeskay/Jelly-Defense/README.md

 The exercise is based on the game Jelly Defense (for IPhone/Andriod).
 It is a game where there are different kinds of Towers and Jellies.
 Through the game, Towers can attack Jellies and cause damage to them.

+Write the code so that it uses OO principles including:

 - Inheritance to represent the two different kinds of Jellies, i.e., a subclass for BlueJelly and RedJelly.